steysie/morra/doc/README_SUPPLEMENTS.md

 **silent**: if `True`, suppress the output.

-**backup_model_func**: method to backup the model internal state.
-If not `None`, it will be used to save the state of the model with the highest score, for that we don't train it anew.
+**backup_model_func**: method to backup the model's internal state.
+If not `None`, it will be used to save the state of the model with the highest score, so that we don't train it anew.

-**restore_model_func**: method to restore the model internal state.
+**restore_model_func**: method to restore the model's internal state.
 If not `None`, then in the end, this method will be invoked with the only param: internal state of the best model.
-There is no use or even may be cause of runtime error, to specify **restore_model_func** without **backup_model_func**.
+It is not recommended, and even may lead to runtime error, to specify **restore_model_func** without **backup_model_func**.

 **reload_trainset_func**: method to load the training corpus anew.
 It may become necessary if you want to achieve complete reproducibility.
-The training corpus is randomly shuffled before each training iteration, so you should reload it before each new training if you want to have possibility to repeat the training with the best parameters and get the model with exactly the same internal state.
+The training corpus is randomly shuffled before each training iteration, so you should reload it before each new training if you want to have the possibility to repeat the training with the best parameters and get the model with exactly the same internal state.

-**fit_params**: `dict` of hyperparameters' keys and lists of their values among which we want to find the best.
+**fit_params**: `dict` of hyperparameters' keys and lists of their values among which we want to find the best one.
 It is not very flexible.
 We just check combinations of all the given values of all the given hyperparameters.
 E.g.:
 ```python
 fit_params={